-A Deer Management Plan template will be made available.
+A Deer Management Plan template is available in the How to Claim section.

 You must set annual cull targets for the area to ensure deer density will meet agreed targets.
 We would expect this to be in the range of 5 to 10 deer per square kilometre within three years of the plan being approved.
 The targets must be agreed and implemented by all participants, to deliver successful regeneration of broadleaved and diverse conifer species.